 Hey and howdy!
-Welcome to my about page.
-I’m so glad you stopped in to say hello and find out a little about me.
-Nice to meet you, friend — I’m Kaci.
+I’m so glad you stopped in to meet me.
+Nice to meet you, friend; I’m Kaci.

 I’m from a huge family.
-My mom’s parents had 13 children in 20 years.
-The older children were married and having babies when my mom, number 13, was born.
+My mom’s parents had thirteen children in twenty years.
+The older children were married and had babies when number 13, my mom, was born.
 Some of her nieces and nephews were more like siblings.
 My grandparents ended up with 55 grandchildren.
 Yep, I’m number 55.
-When my grandma passed away in 1982 she had 300 + descendants.
+When my grandma passed away in 1982, she had over 300 descendants.
 Whew!
 Did she ever get tired of writing birthday cards!
-My parents had five children, I’m the baby and only girl.
+My parents had five children.
+I’m the baby and only girl.
 Spoiled?
 Nope!
 “Come on boys!”
-I came runnin’.
+I came a-runnin’.

 This is my silly, fun-loving husband, Kevin.
 A delight to all he meets.
 He’s a grammar geek and my spellcheck guy.
 Good thing I married him!
-I happen to be a dyslexic author-to-be, so he is quite handy.
-He’s a great cook, he helps around the house, he even does laundry–I think I’ll keep him!
-I’ve been married to this wonderful gentleman for 35 years.
+I happen to be dyslexic, so he is quite handy.
+He’s a great cook, he helps around the house, and he even does laundry!
+I think I’ll keep him!
+I’ve been married to this wonderful gentleman for 38 years.
 I feel very blessed to have him in my life.

 We have two beautiful and talented daughters.
-This photo was taken when they were still in school.
-But I love it — Easter Sunday 2005.
-The girls loved to dress up for special occasions — frankly, we all did.
-They are both married now and live 400 miles away, in opposite directions from us (one in Southern California and one in Southern Oregon.)
-We are the proud and blessed grandparents of six beautiful cuddly grandchildren and two super cute grand-doggers!
-Both girls love to sing and draw.
-Our oldest crotchets, knits, sews, draws, and homeschools.
-Our youngest is a singer/songwriter.
-She plays piano and guitar, paints with several mediums, and is a store manager for Sally Beauty Supply.
+This photo was taken when they were still in school, but I love it.
+The girls loved to dress up for special occasions.
+Frankly, we all did.
+This was Easter, 2005.
+They are both married now and live in opposite directions from us (one in Southern California and one in Southern Oregon.)
+We are the proud and blessed grandparents of six beautiful, cuddly grandchildren.
+Both of our girls enjoy singing and drawing.
+Our oldest also crotchets, knits, sews, and homeschools.
+Our youngest is an artist who paints in several mediums, as well as a graphic artist.
+She’s a poet and a singer/songwriter.
+She plays piano and guitar, paints with several mediums, and is the manager of a beauty supply store.

-Hobbies: The photographs in my pages and posts are my own, except for the ones with me in them.
-My husband and I love to photograph gardens, waterfalls, rivers, cemeteries, (of all things) the mountains, the desert, the list goes on.
+Hobbies: The photographs on my pages and posts are my own, except for the ones with me in them.
+My husband and I love to photograph gardens, waterfalls, rivers, cemeteries, mountains, and the list goes on.
 Photobooks paired with my poetry have been a nice addition to our coffee table.
 I love to draw and paint, though I haven’t had much time to do so lately.
 Sigh.
 I enjoy playing piano, recorder, guitar, and the Native American flute.
-Reading is a big hobby, some say too big, as we have over 2,000 books on five bookcases in the house.
+Reading is a big hobby, some say too big as we have over 2,000 books on five bookcases in the house.
 YES!!

-I got married while still in college and we had our first daughter the year I graduated.
+I got married while still in college, and we had our first daughter the year I graduated.
 After a few years of odd jobs, I began teaching voice and beginning piano lessons and continued doing so for 25 years.
-During the girls’ growing up years, I taught children’s music at church and played in the hand bell choir.
-I also taught music for Agape Christian School in Riverside, CA, where my girls went to school.
-In 1997, I began a seven year stint homeschooling our girls.
-This paired with giving private music lessons after school hours as well as all the hats I wore at church.
-I’m tired just thinking about it!
+During the girls’ growing up years, I taught children’s music at church and played in the handbell choir.
+I also taught music for Agape Christian School in Riverside, CA. In 1997, I began a seven-year stint homeschooling our girls; this paired with giving private music lessons after school hours.

 In 2000, while still in Riverside, I produced

 “We Worship You/Bring Me to the Place,” a promotional CD of original worship songs.
 This included songs for children, choirs, ensembles, and four solo tracks.
-In 2004, my friend, Janis Walton, and I recorded “Steppin’ Out,” a Broadway CD of some of our favorite show tunes.
+Eight of these tracks may be found on itunes, Amazon Music, Spotify, YouTube, and other venues of music services.
+In 2004, my friend, Janis Walton and I recorded “Steppin’ Out,” a Broadway CD of some of our favorite show tunes.
 What a blast that was!
 (They are both available in my store.)
-From 1991 to 2007, I had the blessing of being a part of 15 other CD’s including the 15th Air Force Band of the Golden West (1), Magnolia Baptist Church choir (3), Steve Amerson (2), and The Gary Bonner Singers (9).
+From 1991 to 2007, I had the blessing of being a part of 17 additional CDs, including the 15th Air Force Band of the Golden West (1), Magnolia Baptist Church choir (4), America’s Tenor – Steve Amerson (2), and The Gary Bonner Singers (10).

 I joined the Eugene Opera Chorus that fall and enjoyed two and a half seasons with them.
 Glorious!

-My husband’s father passed away March 2010 and we moved back to southern California to take care of his widow, Peggy.
+My husband’s father passed away in March 2010, and we moved back to southern California to take care of his widow.
 While there, Kevin and I were called to be the worship leaders for a church in Moreno Valley.
-Two years later, my dad called and asked me to come back home to Antioch to take care of him.
+Two years later, my dad called and asked us to come to Antioch to take care of him.
 He passed in October 2014.

-Since my dad’s passing, I’ve been the lobby pianist for Kaiser Permanente Hospital in Antioch.
-I have enjoyed playing and singing for patients, visitors, and hospital staff.
+After my dad’s passing, I spent four years as the lobby pianist for Kaiser Permanente Hospital in Antioch, where I enjoyed playing and singing for patients, visitors, and hospital staff.
 This is a photo of me at the baby grand piano on Halloween 2018.
-I injured my shoulder October 2019, and had to take a leave of absence.
-I’m looking forward to COVID19 being over so I may return to this joy.
+I injured my shoulder in October 2019 and had to take a leave of absence.

-Other opportunities had me performing at several rehabilitation hospitals, senior assisted living communities, and civic events.
+Other opportunities had me performing at rehabilitation hospitals, senior assisted living communities, and civic events.
 I’ve met some beautiful people and played with stellar artists in the area.
-Looking forward to sharing the gift God has granted me when we get the all clear (soon please!)
+Looking forward to sharing the gift God has granted me when we get the all-clear to perform again in these settings.
 Until then, I am pursuing writing.
 When the world gives you lemons, eat ’em with salt!

 Last, but by no means least, I am in love with Jesus.
-I have spent a lifetime failing, falling, and getting back up, but I know He loves me and forgives my unfaithfulness.
+I’ve spent a lifetime failing, falling, and getting back up.
+But I know He loves me and forgives my unfaithfulness.
 We have all fallen short of His glory.
 I’m so glad He is faithful.
 His character–faithful, just, sovereign, compassionate, slow to anger, abounding in mercy, and full of grace and truth gives me hope.
 He loves me.
 He loves you.
 He died taking my sins and your sins with Him on the cross.
-I have given Him my heart and my life.
-I pray you have done the same, so we may spend forever with Him in His presence.
+I’ve given Him my heart and my life.
+I pray you have done the same, so we may spend forever in His presence.
 God bless you.